hylu-dev/hylu-blog/content/projects/pianotypes/index.md

  * @param {Array} whiteKeys Array of keys to bind to white keys
  * @param {Array} blackKeys Array of keys to bind to black keys
  * @param {Array} scale The scale we want to bind notes to, typically chromatically
- * @param {Number} index The index of the chromaic scale to start binding from
+ * @param {Number} index The index of the scale to start binding from
  * @returns {Number} The index of the note last binded, can be reused to bind remaining scale */
 __bindToScale(whiteKeys, blackKeys, scale, index) {